HughP/LinguisticsLibrarianList/README.md

 * [ARSClist](http://www.arsc-audio.org/arsclist.html) - The mailing list of the Association for Recorded Sound Collections.
 Hosted by the USA library of congress.
 Audio professionals of various kinds are on this list, including professional digitizers, professionals working in the recording industry, and archivists and audio collection curators for radio broadcasters.
 * [The Audio Archive](http://www.theaudioarchive.com/) - A business providing a service of professional audio digitization
 * [Sound Directions](http://www.dlib.indiana.edu/projects/sounddirections/) - A collaborative project between Indiana University Archives of Traditional Music and the Archive of World Music at Harvard University.
 This project has produced the "goden template" (Best Practices) for audio digitization of world heritage collections.
 They have published helpful maunuals like the following: http://www.dlib.indiana.edu/projects/sounddirections/papersPresent/sd_bp_07.pdf
 * [Audio Engineering Society](http://www.aes.org/) - This society provides scientific documentation for digital audio, in addition to several relevant spesifications for digitizing audio and maintaining metadata.
+[Citations are maintained in a seperate list](/AESCitations.md).

 ##Resources for video curation and digitization
 * [IASA](http://www.iasa-web.org/) - International Association of Sound and Audiovisual Archives